Car Insurance Calculator: Estimate Your Car Insurance Cost

 Uninsured and underinsured motorist bodily injury coverage

-Uninsured and underinsured motorist bodily injury coverage pays your medical bills if you're in an accident caused by an uninsured or underinsured driver.
+Uninsured and underinsured motorist bodily injury coverage pays your medical bills if an uninsured or underinsured driver hits you.

 It can also cover lost wages and pay for someone to do household tasks you can no longer perform yourself.
 This can include cleaning your house or babysitting.

-You'll need this coverage if you have a loan or lease.
+You'll need collision and comprehensive coverage if you have a loan or lease.
 But it's expensive, often doubling the cost of insurance.

 What factors do insurance companies use to calculate your car insurance cost?